 Chris Peterson, Ph.D., is a former post-doctoral research associate at Iowa State University in Ames, Iowa, and is now a Research Entomologist with the U.S. Department of Agriculture Forest Service, Wood Products Insect Research Service, in Starkville, Miss.

-Joel R. Coats, Ph.D., is professor of entomology and toxicology and Chair of the Department of Entomology at Iowa State University in Ames, Iowa.
+Joel R. Coats, Ph.D., is a professor of entomology and toxicology and Chair of the Department of Entomology at Iowa State University in Ames, Iowa.

 Source: American Chemical Society